Center for Public Health Practice & Leadership

 - Develop practical skills, experience, and connections to

 achieve their goals; and

 - Be inspired, get a meaningful job, and take action to make a difference in public health.

 We fulfill our mission through the following services:

 Internships: We offer a centralized internship placement process that provides students from all concentrations with online access to over 130 summer and school year internships.
 Dedicated CPHPL staff members help students find and select an internship that best matches their career interests, skill needs, and objectives.
 Field Consultants and career services then assist students to obtain meaningful jobs that make a difference in public health.
 Learn more.

 Career Services: The Career Services office provides a full range of resources designed to support students and alumni at all points along the employment path, from their first days at the School and throughout their careers.
 We offer career counseling and assessment, workshops, programs, and other events.
 Learn more.

-Leadership Development: In order to develop diverse leaders in public health, the School has programs that provide action-based learning and promote diversity in the public health workforce, including the the annual Leadership Day, Leadership Boot Camps, Student Collaborative for Impact Leadership (SCIL), the Center for Health Leadership Fellows, the CHL Toolkit, the Leonard D. Schaeffer Fellows Program, the Advocacy Initiative, and the Fung Fellowship for Wellness & Technology Innovations.
+Leadership Development: In order to develop diverse leaders in public health, the School has programs that provide action-based learning and promote diversity in the public health workforce, including the the annual Leadership Day, Leadership Boot Camps, Student Collaborative for Impact Leadership (SCIL), the Leadership Toolkit, the Kaiser Permanente Health Scholars Program, and the Advocacy Initiative.
 Learn more.

 Professional Development: The CPHPL offers a variety of professional development opportunities, trainings, workshops and courses that help prepare students, alumni, public health professionals, health care leaders, and community-based organizations for excellence in public health practice.
 Learn more.